Understanding SGB Tax Rules After Union Budget 2026

 The Union Budget has brought much-needed clarity to the SGB taxation rules, even if it has disappointed some secondary market participants.
 By rewarding “genuine long-term investors” who stay with the government from issuance to maturity, the state is encouraging stable capital formation.

 SGBs are not “losing their luster”; they are simply becoming a more disciplined investment vehicle.
 For the primary subscriber, the path remains clear and profitable.
+If you invest as an NRI, it also helps to understand NRE vs NRO accounts and the difference between PIS and non-PIS accounts before you buy.

 Do You Find This Interesting?